briancain/gameboy-go/README.md

 A GameBoy emulator written in Golang.

-This project aims to create a fully functional Game Boy emulator that can run commercial games.
+This project aims to create a fully functional GameBoy emulator that can run commercial games.
-It's designed to be educational and help others learn about Game Boy architecture and emulation techniques.
+It's designed to be educational and help others learn about GameBoy architecture and emulation techniques.

 It's heavily based off the GameBoy CPU manual found online for the Z80.